Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 2. Then, press the `Down` key on your keyboard to find the right tag
 3. Press the `Enter` key.
 It's done!

 Please mention that the `<ag>` is not a complete custom element name.
-You should add a number to it manually, such as `<ag4>`, `<ag8>`, etc. Art Gallery lets you create 2 to 12 columns for wrapping the images, so each time you create an `ag` tag with the Quick HTML Tags plugin, just don't forget to give it a number.
+You should add a number to it manually, such as `<ag4>`, `<ag8>`, etc. Art Gallery lets you create 2 to 12 columns for wrapping the images, so each time you create an `ag` tag with this plugin, just don't forget to add a number for `ag`.

 [:arrow_up:Back](#table-of-contents)